burcakotlu/GLANET/docs/source/tutorial.rst

 -l
 ^^

-GLANET Run is written to log file.
+If this option is set, GLANET Run is written to log file.

 -nl
 ^^^

-GLANET Run is not written to log file.
+If this option is set, GLANET Run is not written to log file.

 -------------------------------
 GLANET Command-Line Sample Runs